weaviate/weaviate-io/developers/weaviate/concepts/vector-quantization.md

 When you use BQ or SQ, Weaviate over-fetches and then re-scores the results.
 This is because the distance calculation on the compressed vectors is not as accurate as the same calculation on the original vector embedding.

-In a query, Weaviate fetches the `rescore limit` of compressed objects or the specified query limit, whichever is greater.
-Then, Weaviate uses the original, uncompressed vector embedding to recalculate the scores.
-For example, if a query is made with a limit of 10, and a rescore limit of 200, Weaviate fetches `max(10, 500) = 200` objects, and then re-scores the top 10 objects using the full vector.
-This process offsets some of the loss in search quality (recall)  that is caused by compression.
+In a query, Weaviate compares the `rescore limit` and the query limit.
+The query retieves compressed objects until the object count reaches whichever limit is greater.
+Then, Weaviate fetches the original, uncompressed vector embeddings that correspond to the compressed vectors.
+The uncompressed vectors are used to recalculate the query distance scores.

+For example, if a query is made with a limit of 10, and a rescore limit of 200, Weaviate fetches 200 objects.
+After rescoring, the query returns top 10 objects.
+This process offsets the loss in search quality (recall) that is caused by compression.

 :::tip
 Learn more about how to [configure binary quantization](../configuration/compression/bq-compression.md) in Weaviate.<br/><br/>